dingma-econ/dingma-econ.github.io/pages/_homepage/index.md

 This is a test webpage for myself to learn how to make an academic webpage :)

-I’m a fourth year Ph.D student from [NSD](https://nsd.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
+I’m a fourth year Ph.D. student from [NSD](https://nsd.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
 My research interest includes environmental economics, health economics, and development economics.